Almond pulp reese's balls. My reese's almond pulp energy balls are a great way to use almond pulp from making almond milk!

 ALMOND PULP REESE'S BALLS INGREDIENTS

-- Almond Pulp.
-This is right from my homemade almond milk.
-It is an excellent source of fiber.
+- Almond Pulp Is an excellent source of fiber.
 Don't throw that pulp away!
 One thing to note is that you want to make sure you squeeze ALL the liquid out.
 If you notice the pulp is still really damp even after you squeezed it, you should pat it dry in a towel before adding it to the food processor.

 - Creamy Peanut Butter.
 I like to use the creamy peanut butter because I want these to be very smooth.
 But, if you want a bit of crunch in yours, add crunchy peanut butter.
 For those with food allergies, almond butter or cashew butter is a great alternative.
 Make sure you are buying ALL NATURAL peanut butter.
 The ingredient label should say nothing other than "peanuts."